sidd1990/Big-Data-Exercises/README.md

 # Big-Data-Exercises
+The following are assignments of Big Data Course that I took at UTA.

 # Project 1
 The purpose of this project is to develop a simple Map-Reduce program on Hadoop to multiply two sparse matrices.